aicis/fresco/doc/source/intro.rst

 Related Projects
 ----------------

-For further projects related to secure computations we refer to the Awesome-MPC_ list.
+For further projects related to secure computation we refer to the Awesome-MPC_ list.

 .. _Awesome-MPC: https://github.com/rdragos/awesome-mpc